 Let’s unpack it.

-In many rigid or high-control religious environments, guilt isn’t just an emotion — it’s a behavioural tool.
+In many rigid or high-control religious environments, guilt isn’t just an emotion — it’s a behavioral tool.

 You may have been taught (directly or indirectly) that: